-Smart job seekers use applicant tracking system (ATS) keywords to help recruiters find them in databases.
+Savvy job seekers use ATS keywords to help recruiters find them.

 A Common Mistake People Make with the ATS & Keywords

-The problem is, many people don’t stop to think about the possibility there might be more than one version of a keyword.
+Many people don’t stop to think about the possibility of more than one version of a keyword.

 Consider the words I’ve written so far in this post: